History

 The west, rectangular range of the castle was attached to the inner wall of the defensive wall.
 It contained a kitchen, a great hall and a warehouse and pantry between them.
 At the southern end of the great hall there was a wicket gate that allowed access to the zwinger (outer ward).
 At the northern end of the courtyard there were buildings of the chapel and bakery, which housed the castle well in the eastern part.
 They were all topped with mono-pitched roofs, after which holes are in the perimeter wall.
 Between the chapel and the kitchen there was another passage to the outer ward area and then through the gate in the outer defensive wall to the area of the outer bailey, or actually the castle rock.
 This small outer gate was protected by two flanking half-towers, open from the inner side.
 The southern part of the castle courtyard was occupied by a granary and a half-timbered building (Ystumgwern Hall).

 On the west side of the castle there were wall and stairs with 127 steps, running at the foot of the cliffs to a small harbor, enabling the stronghold to be supplied by sea during the siege.
-They were defended by two gatehouses: the upper one equipped with a drawbridge and the lower one called Water Gate.
-The Upper Gate was also flanked by a south-west tower towering over it.
-At the end of the 13th century, access to the harbor and the rock on which the castle was founded was additionally reinforced with defensive walls from the north.
-Their eastern fragment was connected by the stairs in the crown of the wall with the outer wald in the corner of the main castle.
+They were defended by two gatehouses: the upper one equipped with a drawbridge and the lower one called Water Gate, also equipped with a drawbridge lowered over a deep pit.
+The Upper Gate was flanked by a towering southwest tower.
+At the end of the 13th century, access to the harbor and the rock on which the castle was built were further reinforced with a defensive wall on the north side.
+Its eastern section was connected by stairs in the crown to the outer wall in the corner of the castle core.
+The wall in the northern part of the castle was irregular in plan, consisting of numerous short, straight sections, with many bends adapted to the shape of the rocky edges of the hill.
+Two platforms were created next to the walls, used for positioning larger siege machines or cranes to assist in unloading goods.

 Current state